V4Fire/Client/src/super/i-input/README.md

 #### attrsProp

-Additional attributes are provided to an "internal" (native) input tag.
+Additional attributes are provided to the "internal" (native) input tag.

 ```
 < b-input-hidden :attrs = {type: 'checkbox'}